Definitions and interpretation

 We may collect the following Data, which includes personal Data, from you:

 b.
 Contact Information such as email addresses and telephone numbers;

 - For purposes of the Data Protection Act 1998, Brighton Wellbeing is the “data controller”

 - Any or all of the above Data may be required by us from time to time in order to provide you with the best possible service and experience when using our Website.
-Specifically, Data may be used by us for the following reasons: Internal record keeping; Transmission by email of promotional materials that may be of interest to you; Contact for arranging appointments, which may be done using email, telephone or SMS
+Specifically, Data may be used by us for the following reasons: Internal record keeping; Transmission by email of materials that may be of interest to you; Contact for arranging appointments, which may be done using email, telephone or SMS

 Third party websites and services